Tutorial: llmPrompt

 Are the tutorials cumulative?

-Tutorials 1 and 2 form the foundation for all subsequent tutorials.
-The backend you build from tutorials 1 and 2 will be used throughout the term.
-Some latter tutorials will build on the frontend of tutorial 1, others will build on the frontend of tutorial 2.
-So you want to keep a clean zipped copy of each for subsequent uses and modifications.
+Tutorials 1 (llmPrompt) and 2 (Chatter) form the foundation for all subsequent tutorials.
+The back end you build from tutorials 1 and 2 will be used throughout the term.
+Tutorial 5 (llmTools) further builds on tutorials 3 (llmChat) and 4 (Maps).
+So you want to keep a clean zipped copy of each tutorial for subsequent uses and modifications.
+Image below summarizes dependencies of latter tutorials on earlier ones.

-Since the backend requires manual set up of your computing infrastructure, customized to each person or team, we cannot provide a ready-made solution for you to download.
+Since the tutorials require manual set up of your computing infrastructure, customized to each person or team, including individualized security certificate, we cannot provide a ready-made solution for you to download.
 Each person or team must have their own mobile scaffolding and infrastructure from tutorials 1 and 2 to complete the latter tutorials and projects.
 If you run into any difficulties setting up yours, please seek help from the teaching staff early and immediately.

-All the tutorials can be completed by cut-and-pasting code from the specs.
+The tutorials can mostly be completed by cut-and-pasting code from the specs.
 However, you will be more productive on homework and projects if you do understand the code.
 As a general rule of thumb, the less time you spend reading, the more time you will spend debugging.

 Objectives